-- 117. a.
+- 111. a.
 The official measure of GDP does not include measurements of leisure time available, nonmarket production, production in the underground economy, the distribution of income, or production externalities (e.g., pollution). - b.
 The CPI does not allow substitution away from products with rising prices and has difficulty distinguishing between price changes and quality changes in products included in the index. - c.
-The official unemployment rate does not take into account discouraged workers, part-time workers who desire full-time employment, and workers employed in jobs not matching their skill level, such as taxi drivers with PhDs in physics. - 118. a.
+The official unemployment rate does not take into account discouraged workers, part-time workers who desire full-time employment, and workers employed in jobs not matching their skill level, such as taxi drivers with PhDs in physics. - 112. a.
 The CPI is the more appropriate statistic, because the price of imports is not included in the GDP deflator. - b.
 The GDP deflator is the more appropriate statistic, because the CPI does not include the prices of goods and services purchased by the government sector. - c.
-The GDP deflator is more appropriate, because the CPI does not include prices of goods and services purchased by businesses or the government sector. - 119.
-If the number of self-employed workers and workers employed in new start-up firms (who are included in the household survey, but not in the establishment survey) has increased more rapidly than the decline in payroll jobs counted in the establishment survey, then the number of employed workers as measured in the household survey could increase while the number of payroll jobs decreases. - 120. a.
+The GDP deflator is more appropriate, because the CPI does not include prices of goods and services purchased by businesses or the government sector. - 113.
+If the economy has picked up, more people are working.
+But outlook of better prospects has tempted a number of previously discouraged individuals to start looking for work again.
+If the number of such individuals who leave the not in the labour force category to be listed as unemployed is greater than the number of individuals who have moved from the unemployed to the employed categories, both MPs can be correct. - 114. a.
 Disposable personal income provides a measure of the income households have to use for either consumption or saving after they pay taxes. - b.
 National income provides a measure of the income going to the factors of production. - c.
 GDP is the most complete measure of the value of newly produced goods and services in the economy.
-In contrast, personal income includes transfer payments, which do not represent newly produced goods and services. - 121.
+In contrast, personal income includes transfer payments, which do not represent newly produced goods and services. - 115.
 Answers will vary, but one example could show that measured GDP in one country could be much lower than in another country, but the amount of home production in the first country could be very large.
 In this case, measured real GDP indicates a much larger difference in economic well-being than actually exists between the countries.
 The other example could explain how changes in the amount of home production in a country over time make it difficult to compare economic well-being over time.
-For example, if most people grew their own food initially and then over time moved to commercial agriculture, the increase in real GDP per person would overstate the increase in the amount of goods and services available in the country, since the food grown at home was not counted in real GDP in the early period. - 122.
+For example, if most people grew their own food initially and then over time moved to commercial agriculture, the increase in real GDP per person would overstate the increase in the amount of goods and services available in the country, since the food grown at home was not counted in real GDP in the earlier period. - 116.
 Real GDP decreased, indicating that the production of final goods and services was lower in 2010 than in 2009.
-Nominal GDP increased, which indicates that prices, on average, were higher in 2010 than in 2009, given that real GDP decreased. - 123. a.
-GDP in 2012 increases by the purchase price of the house, which is a newly produced good. - b.
-GDP in 2012 does not change because the house is NOT a newly produced good, since it was built in 2001.
-Transactions involving used goods are not included in GDP. - c.
-GDP in 2012 does not change directly because the windows are intermediate goods, not final goods.
-The value of intermediate goods is not included in GDP to avoid double counting.
-The value of the windows is implicitly included in the price of the house.
+Nominal GDP increased, which indicates that prices, on average, were higher in 2010 than in 2009, given that real GDP decreased. - 117. a.
+GDP in 2014 increases by the purchase price of the house, which is a newly produced good. - b.
+GDP in 2014 does not change because the house is not a newly produced good, since it was built in 2001.
+Transactions involving used goods are not included in GDP.